aws/aws-mysql-odbc/README.md

 ##### Example
 ![enable-logging-windows](doc/enable-logging-windows.jpg)

-The resulting log file, named `myodbc.sql`, can be found under `%temp%`.
+The resulting log file, named `myodbc.log`, can be found under `%temp%`.

 #### Enabling Logs On MacOS and Linux
 When connecting the MySQL Connector/ODBC Driver using a MacOS or Linux system, use the `LOG_QUERY` parameter in the connection string to enable logging (`DSN=XXX;LOG_QUERY=1;...`).
-The log file, named `myodbc.sql`, can be found in the current working directory.
+The log file, named `myodbc.log`, can be found in the current working directory.

 ## License
 This software is released under version 2 of the GNU General Public License (GPLv2).